smbjorklund/media_update/doc/development-setup.md

 Apache is bundled with Mac OSX.
 To enable it just run [`sudo apachectl start`](http://superuser.com/questions/455505/how-do-i-start-apache-in-osx-mountain-lion).
-This will both start up Apache and make sure it's enabled on the next system reboot.
+This will both start up Apache and make sure it’s enabled on the next system reboot.
 The configuration files for Apache is found in the _/etc/apache2_ directory.

 Verify that it works by visiting <http://localhost>.